 Complete a Verification of Commercial Agriculture Application form.
 This completed and signed form must be submitted with your application package to the other departments.

-NOTE - If you plan to come in to the San Diego Office to discuss your application, you must make an appointment.
-You may call (858) 694-8980 to contact the inspector.
+NOTE: If you plan to come into the San Diego office to discuss your application, you must make an appointment by calling the inspector at (858) 694-8980.